microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 ## Viewing results

-An initial list of items matching the pre-configured search are listed in the Explorer sidebar.
+An initial list of items matching the pre-configured search is presented in the Explorer sidebar.
 These items represent the assets that are also used in the map mosaic.
 Hovering over an item in the list will highlight the footprint of that item in the list, so you can see how it contributes to the mosaic.
 Depending on the footprint size and the map zoom level, only a portion of the item may be represented.
-To see the full item rendered on the map, click the result item to open it's detail view.
+To see the full item rendered on the map, click the result item to open its detail view.
 On the detail view, you have access to all the item's metadata fields and a list of all the assets that it contains, including the keys needed to access them from the [Planetary Computer STAC API][pc-docs-api].

 You'll also see a larger preview image using the currently selected rendering option.
 To see a complete representation of the item on the map, click the small map icon under the preview image.
 This will toggle the map view to show only the single item on the map.
-Browse and zoom around, when you return to the detail list, you will return to your original viewport and search results.
+Browse and zoom around; when you return to the detail list, you will return to your original viewport and search results.

 ```{image} images/explorer-item.png